netcinematics/3D-PWA-TEMPL8/README.md

 ## App Shell (Template)

 PWAs have a DESIGN PATTERN called "App Shell" and it is really clever.
-App Shell separates content from the "Shell" which is the App. <i>Neato?</i> We do that so we can cache shell and content separately.
-Because this enables <i>episodic content</i> downloads, at an ongoing (progressive) basis while the App Shell sits static, as happy as a clam.
+App Shell separates content from the "Shell", which is the App, and this is done so the cache can be updated separately. <i>Neato?</i> Which enables <i>episodic content</i> downloads on an ongoing (progressive) basis while the App Shell sits static, as happy as a clam.
 Zing!
 So that is a little bit about this App Shell Template.

 Later, we look at how to extend the "Content Stream" with LocalStorage in beautiful JSON medium, and how to Push Notify version updates to reload the App Shell - in successive gits to keep this one small.